Curt Hudnutt serves as Head of Rural, North America, for Rabobank.

 Van Dewey serves as General Manager of the West Territory for Rabo AgriFinance.

 In his role as General Manager, Van Dewey oversees the Customer Relationship Management teams in Colorado, Idaho, Kansas, Montana, New Mexico, Oklahoma, Oregon, Nevada, Texas, Utah, Washington and Wyoming within the West Territory, leading functional teams in the growth and execution of business development.
-The territory provides financial services to leading farmers, ranchers and agribusinesses, who produce and further process small grains and oilseeds, dairy, poultry, vegetables and fruits, and beef cattle, in a diverse area of the country.
+The territory provides financial services to leading farmers, ranchers and agribusinesses who produce and further process small grains and oilseeds, dairy, poultry, vegetables and fruits and beef cattle, in a diverse area of the country.

 Actively involved with his family farm in Central Kansas, Dewey has over 25 years of agricultural lending experience.
 In 2004, Van opened one of the first Rabo AgriFinance offices, located in Wichita, Kansas, and grew the Kansas portfolio to one of the company’s largest markets.
 Following a promotion to Team Leader in 2005, he was further promoted to Regional Vice President in 2007 and to Managing Director in 2010.
 Since 2010, the West Territory has grown to be the largest Rabo AgriFinance territory in both portfolio size and employees.

 Prior to his role at Rabo AgriFinance, Dewey held other roles in agricultural lending, with more than 15 years of Farm Credit Services experience managing local offices as well as experience at US Bank’s Agribusiness Group.

 Van holds a bachelor’s degree in agricultural education from Kansas State University.

 Chris Olson serves as the General Manager of the Central Territory for Rabo AgriFinance.

 Jan Pieter "JP" Van Oosten serves as General Manager of the East Territory for Rabo AgriFinance.